Fabric face masks continue to be in high demand and since not everyone likes to make pleats, I created a free face mask pattern with no pleats.

 Let’s Sew An Easy Face Mask Pattern

 There are less than ten steps to sewing this face mask without pleats.
-So once you get the hang of it, you should be able to sew a lot of them at once.
+Once you get the hang of it, you should be able to sew a lot of them at once.

 Step One: Use the face mask pattern, cut out two pieces fabric.